yerco/y_wsgi/README.md

 the framework to react to events such as `request_started` and `request_finished`.
 This feature is demonstrated through the `ResponseTimeMiddleware`, which tracks the response time of each request and appends it to the response headers.

-### Demo and Example Pages
-To help you get started and see the framework in action, a pseudo demonstration is available under the `user_app` module.
-Once you’ve set up and run the web server, you can visit example pages such as http://localhost:8000/user_app_page to explore the features and functionality of the framework.

 ## Feedback and Contributions